Hasan-MdRakibul/hasan-mdrakibul.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 ## The Journey of an Aspiring Ph.D.
-Candidate
+Applicant

 In the quest for wisdom, Aristotle's timeless words, "Knowing yourself is the beginning of all wisdom," have deeply resonated with me.
 Reflecting on my undergraduate years, I must confess that this quote held little significance back then.
 I grappled with uncertainty about my life's direction and my vision for the future.
 However, as time passed, I embarked on a transformative journey of self-discovery that has brought me to this defining moment: seeking a **Ph.D. position in Computer Science**.